RISE 2020 will open to applications in October 2020. Entries are submitted by universities, not by individuals.

-RISE 2019-20 is now closed to new entries.
-Please visit the Showcase to view the incredible projects we received and lend your support!
+To find out more about previous RISE projects, please visit the Showcase to view the incredible projects we received and supported!

 Is my project eligible?